spicetify/cli/README.md

 If your Spotify installation is somewhat unusual, you must manually specify the paths to the Spotify data and Spotify config folders.
-You can do that by creating a `config.yaml` file and adding a `spotify-data: path/to/spotify/data/` (and optionally a `spotify-config: path/to/spotify/config/` for more advanced dev workflows) Furthermore, if the Spotify folder is Frozen (like the Microsoft Store version of Spotify), you must tell spicetify to use mirror mode.
+You can do that by creating a `config.yaml` file and adding a `spotify-data-path: path/to/spotify/data/` (and optionally a `spotify-config-path: path/to/spotify/config/` for more advanced dev workflows) Furthermore, if the Spotify folder is Frozen (like the Microsoft Store version of Spotify), you must tell spicetify to use mirror mode.
 For the Microsoft Store version of Spotify, this would be enough:

 ```
 $configPath = "$env:LOCALAPPDATA\spicetify\config.yaml"
 $spotifyPackage = Get-AppxPackage | Where-Object -Property Name -Eq "SpotifyAB.SpotifyMusic"
 "mirror: true" >> $configPath
-"spotify-data: $($spotifyPackage.InstallLocation)" >> $configPath
+"spotify-data-path: $($spotifyPackage.InstallLocation)" >> $configPath
+"spotify-exec-path: $env:LOCALAPPDATA\Microsoft\WindowsApps\Spotify.exe" >> $configPath
-"spotify-config: $env:LOCALAPPDATA\Packages\$($spotifyPackage.PackageFamilyName)\LocalState\Spotify\" >> $configPath
+"spotify-config-path: $env:LOCALAPPDATA\Packages\$($spotifyPackage.PackageFamilyName)\LocalState\Spotify\" >> $configPath
 ```

 ## License